AMWA-TV/bcp-007-01/docs/Overview.md

  - `source_address` and `source_name`
  - `source_address`

  Native NDI Devices will not necessarily support all these methods, so Controllers and Devices SHOULD specify as much information as is known in `transport_params`.
-If the NDI Receiver is not provided with one or more of the above parameters, but is able to determine the additional parameters, it MUST report these updated `transport_params` upon activation.
+If the NDI Receiver is not provided with one or more of the above parameters, but is able to determine the additional parameters, it MAY report these updated `transport_params` upon activation.

 ## Controllers